 - Lastly, don't overcrowd the pan with a huge mountain of cabbage, even though it cooks down.
 Do two batches, if need be, and rinse the pan in between batches of any charred bits.

-- Wide, flat skillet - non-stick or cast iron - so the cabbage can be spread out in a thin layer and get lightly charred or blackened without accumulating too much water in the pan.
+- Use a wide, flat skillet - non-stick or cast iron - so the cabbage can be spread out in a thin layer and get lightly charred or blackened without accumulating too much water in the pan.

 🥡 Make ahead and storage tips